kcartlidge/migratable-go/README.md

 data you use it for structural changes like adding indexes or extra columns, or for adding things to look-up lists etc.

-- Pre-built binaries; not dependent on Go
-- It fits any ecosystem (eg Go, Python, Node, .Net etc)
-- And it's easy to configure, needing only:
-  - A connection string in an environment variable
-  - A folder with named migrations using up/down SQL scripts
-- Your database structure can be version-controlled
-- Roll your database backwards as well as forwards
-- Seed/pre-populate, update, or remove data
-- Run in transactions for atomic up/down
+**Important:** Any database changes that occur _outside_ of the migration scripts are invisible to Migratable.
+This means if you make manual changes (for instance) to the state of things managed by Migratable then migrations may start to fail as the inbuilt assumptions of the up/down scripts might no longer be valid.

 ### Example migration scripts structure

 ```
 /migrations
-  /001_create_accounts_table
+  /001 Create accounts table
     down.sql
     up.sql
-  /002_add_Sample_data
+  /002 Add sample data
     down.sql
     up.sql
 ```

-The migration version (the leading digits in the folder name) can be separated from the migration name that follows by any non-digit character.
-Leading zeroes are optional.
+The migration version (the leading digits in the folder name) is separated from the migration name that follows by one or more spaces.
+Leading zeroes are optional, and you can still include spaces in the name portion.

 There's a set of [example migrations](./cmd/sample-migrations) in the project.